From: "nu-monet v7.0" <nothing@succeeds.com>

 which would make them look like a dunce.
 Otherwise,

-they would either blurt out "I don't know" or take
+they would either blurt out "I don't know"

 a stupid wild guess, either one making them look